aws-samples/lambda-refarch-fileprocessing/WELL-ARCHITECTED.md

 ##### Notes

 This application doesn't have any stored secrets.
-The GitHub token is required by CodeBuild, this is passed as a string for CloudFormation, it is not however visible within the CloudFormation console.
+The GitHub token is required by CodePipeline, this is passed as a string for CloudFormation, it is not however visible within the CloudFormation console.
 This could be improved by manually creating a secrets manager entry for the token and replacing the CloudFormation parameter for the token with the secrets manager value by utilising Dynamic References. https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/dynamic-references.html

 For reviewing dependencies and libraries we could integrate an automatic check into the pipeline.
 There are many tools and providers which can check code.
 Currently this is manual using PEP8 and Bandit manual checks.